isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

            ],
            "remote": {
                "type": "mysql"
+           },
+           "server-tags": [ "server1" ]
        }
    }
-   }

-deletes the definition of the option having the code of 1 and belonging to the option space "isc".
-The default option spaces are "dhcp4" and "dhcp6" for the DHCPv4 and DHCPv6 top-level options, respectively.
+deletes the definition of the option associated with the "server1", having the code of 1 and belonging to the option space "isc".
+The default option spaces are "dhcp4" and "dhcp6" for the DHCPv4 and DHCPv6 top level options respectively.
+If there is no such option explicitly associated with the server1, no option is deleted.
+In order to delete an option belonging to "all" servers, the keyword "all" must be used as server tag.
+The `server-tags` list must contain exactly one tag.
+It must not include the `null` value.

 .. _command-remote-option-def4-get: